yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps_01.md

    ![](media/d12.png)

-### Task 2: Set up Local Infrastructure

-You are going to set up the local infrastructure using Docker containers.
+1. Now you are going to set up the local infrastructure using Docker containers.
 There are three images you will be working with:

 - `fabrikam-init`
 - `fabrikam-api`